Dementia Care

 Dementia symptoms & diagnosis

-If you are concerned about signs of dementia in yourself or a loved one, the first step is to talk to a healthcare professional.
-You might feel afraid to ask for help, but it is important to speak openly about any concerns to ensure the best support if provided by the right experts.
+If you are concerned about the signs of dementia in yourself or a loved one, the first step is to talk to a healthcare professional.
+You might feel afraid to ask for help, but it is important to get an assessment and speak openly about your concerns to ensure the best support is provided by the right experts.

-There are other causes of memory problems that aren’t necessarily dementia, so it’s important to seek help and advice early to gain a better understanding.
+There are other causes of memory problems that aren’t necessarily dementia, so it’s important to seek advice and gain a diagnosis early to understand the best way forward for you.

 A lady with a toy